RTippin/messenger/README.md

 ],
 ```

 - Video calling is disabled by default.
-If enabled, you must set the driver within your own AppServiceProvider.
+If enabled, you must set the driver within our published `MessengerServiceProvider` (or any service providers boot method).
   - Our included 3rd party video driver ([JanusBroker][link-janus-broker]) uses an open source media server, [Janus Media Server][link-janus-server].
 We only utilize their [VideoRoom Plugin][link-janus-video], using create and destroy room methods.
-  - More video drivers will be included in the future, such as one for Twillio.
   - You can create your own video driver as well, implementing our contract [VideoDriver][link-video-driver]
 - We provide an event subscriber ([CallSubscriber][link-call-subscriber]) to listen and react to calling events.
 You may choose to enable it, whether it puts jobs on the queue or not, and which queue channel its jobs are dispatched on.

-***Set the video driver in your AppServiceProvider boot method:***
+***Set the video driver:***

 ```php
 <?php